 French Casement Window

 French casement windows come with two sashes that crank out for dual ventilation and can offer you a wide-open view.
 Our foldaway casement cranks are able to stay clear of roomside window treatments, and both sashes firmly lock with a single handle.

 Push-Out Casement Windows

 Push-out casement windows operate with a turn of a handle and a gentle push.
 Our traditional-style, push-out casement windows have wide, wood sash frames and historical stays that hold windows open wide.
-The contemporary version is designed with a narrower frame to match the style of the other windows in your home.
+The contemporary version is designed with a narrower frame to match the style of the other windows types.

 Push-Out French Casement Windows

-Push-out French casement windows come with dual sashes that swing open from the center with a light push and can provide you an unobstructed view.
-They come with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.
+Push-out French casement windows come with dual sashes that swing open from the center with a light push and provide an unobstructed view.
+They're made with matching handles; traditional wide, wood sash frames; and historical stays that hold them in the open position.

 In-Swing Casement Windows

-In-swing casement windows open in to your home, versus outside.
+In-swing casement windows open inward, versus outward.
 All you have to do is turn the handle and pull.
-They’re ideal for areas where a swing-out sash would get in the way, for instance above a flower box or next to a sidewalk.
+They’re ideal for areas where a swing-out sash would get in the way, for instance above a flower box.

 In-Swing French Casement Windows

-In-swing French casement windows come with dual sashes that pull open into your house, instead of swinging out.
-Unlike normal two-wide casement windows, these windows can offer an unobstructed view.
+In-swing French casement windows come with dual sashes that swing inward.
+Unlike normal two-wide casement windows, these windows provide an unobstructed view.

 With European styling, tilt-turn windows give you dual functionality.
-The sash opens on two sides to allow airflow.
-Simply turn the handle 90 degrees to swing the window sash open in to your home for a good view and a gentle breeze.
-Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash in to vent from the top.
+The sash opens on two sides for additional airflow.
+The handle can be turned 90 degrees to open the window inward for the fullest breeze.
+A 180-degree turn of the handle tilts the sash in to vent from the top.

-Hopper windows are like awning windows, but they vent at the top and open inside to your home instead of outside of it.
+Hopper windows are like awning windows, but they vent at the top and open inward, instead of outward.
 Hopper windows are normally placed over doors and other windows to add additional light and ventilation.